The research lab is located in the Social and Behavioral Sciences building at California State University, San Marcos.

 For specific inquiries related to joining the lab, see the sections below.

 Prospective M.A. graduate students:

-Prospective undergraduate research assistants: Currently Seeking Applicants for Fall 2022
+Prospective undergraduate research assistants: Application open for Fall 2023

 The research lab relies on dedicated and passionate undergraduate students and research assistants (RAs) for its everyday operations.